phpvms/docs/docs/installation/cron.md

 ## cPanel Configuration

-phpVMS, in the admin panel, can suggest a cron path/command for you, under `Admin -> Maintenance`.
+phpvms, in the admin panel, can suggest a cron path/command for you, under `Admin -> Maintenance`.
 However, before trying that, try setting it up according to your host's instructions.